Chair of the Curriculum Subcommittee – Janet Lilly – Dance (VPA)

 - Call to the attention of the Graduate Faculty and the administration issues of concern relating to graduate education.

-- Act on matters of graduate education referred to the committee by the Faculty Senate, Vice Provost for Graduate Education, Graduate Faculty, or the Graduate Student Association.
+- Act on matters of graduate education referred to the committee by the Faculty Senate, Vice Provost and Dean of The Graduate School, Graduate Faculty, or the Graduate Student Association.

 - Report to the University administrators, academic heads, graduate program directors, and the Faculty Senate on all actions taken regarding graduate education policies and programs.

 II.a.
 The Graduate Studies Committee shall consist of eighteen (18) voting members.
 All faculty shall be Members, Research Members or Academic Professional Members of the Graduate Faculty.
 Six (6) of these members shall be elected by the faculties of each of the following units (1 from each unit): the Bryan School of Business and Economics; the School of Education; the School of Health and Human Sciences; the College of Visual and Performing Arts; the Joint School of Nanoscience & Nanoengineering; and the School of Nursing,.
 The College of Arts and Sciences shall elect three (3) representatives with one each from the areas of humanities, science and mathematics, and social and behavioral sciences.
 Each full member shall be elected for staggered three-year terms in accordance with the Constitution of the Faculty.
-To achieve programmatic balance, four (4) additional members of the Graduate Faculty shall be appointed by the Committee Chair, in consultation with the Vice Provost for Graduate Education, to serve one-year terms.
+To achieve programmatic balance, four (4) additional members of the Graduate Faculty shall be appointed by the Committee Chair, in consultation with the Vice Provost and Dean of The Graduate School, to serve one-year terms.
 In addition, the Faculty Senate will appoint one (1) Senator to the Graduate Studies Committee.
-Four (4) other voting members of the committee include the Vice Provost and Associate Vice Provost for Graduate Education, and two student representatives elected by the Graduate Students Association with voting privileges on all issues except academic appeals.
+Four (4) other voting members of the committee include the Vice Provost/Dean of the Graduate School and Associate Dean of The Graduate School, and two student representatives elected by the Graduate Students Association with voting privileges on all issues except academic appeals.
 Three (3) ex-officio and non-voting members serve on the GSC: the Registrar, a representative of the Office of Assessment and Accreditation, and a representative from the University Libraries.

 III.
 Organizational Structure